 Much of what is communicated is non-verbal.
-From a distance a counselor can miss those other body language messages.
+From a distance, a counselor can miss those other body language messages.
 Some of what we do is point out the discrepancies between what the client is saying and what their body language tells us.
 Can’t do that if you can’t see them.
-Also tone of voice can be distorted or unrealistic over the distance.
+Also, the tone of voice can be distorted or unrealistic over the distance.

-In-persons counselors work in the area you live in.
+In-person counselors work in the area you live in.
 That means that if they do something wrong you know who to complain to.
-Here in California we are licensed by the California Board of Behavioral Sciences.
-That means we should be working with clients from California and only those from California unless we have a licensee from another state.
+Here in California, we are licensed by the California Board of Behavioral Sciences.
+That means we should be working with clients from California and only those from California unless we have a license from another state.

 Where exactly does that person who is doing your internet counseling located?
-Do they have a licensee in your state, in another state, or anywhere for that matter?
+Do they have a license in your state, in another state, or anywhere for that matter?

 What happens to the suicidal client if your therapist is on the internet from another country?
 What if they have little or no training and just decided online therapy was a way to make a lot of money?

 Some state codes and some ethical guidelines require the professional who does over the internet counseling to meet with you at least once in a face to face session to make sure that they really know who you are and you can see and sign all the required forms.

 If this internet counseling is arranged by a third-party, doctor, nurse or rural government agency, that first visit may need to be conducted at one of their offices.

 Information sent over the internet can be a lot less secure than the confidential setting in a therapist’s office.
 Make sure you understand the steps that professional is taking to make sure your sessions stay confidential.